 The island, Chios is often called myrovόlos.The port of the island faces East, due to the commercial links that had always existed with the ports of the East.The aromas that emerge from the citrus tree blossoms during spring fill the air.
 The old is harmoniously combined with the new, and the trip of the senses begins.Byzantine religious art in Greece.
 The effect of sunlight or candlelight reflecting off the glistening surfaces of the mosaics creates an indescribable atmosphere.

-The land of fertility and mastic
+The island of fertility and mastic

 Chios has fertile plains where fruit, wheat, and vegetables are cultivated, rich pine forests and some bare mountains with stone-built goat and sheep shelters that may date back to Antiquity.
 It's well-known product is the mastic, the sap of the very fragrantschίnos (pistacia lentiscus) shrubs of various sizes that cover the hills of the southern part of the island.
 Mastic is the ancient chewing gum, which is extracted from pistachia lentiscus, a variety that grows in this part of Chios and nowhere else in the world.
 Very much sought after since Antiquity, mastic is still used as a flavoring and chewing gum, mainly in Arab countries and the Middle East, where most of the island's production is exported.

-The land of gastronomy
+The island of local gastronomy

 Chios has a tradition of fruit preserves or "spoon sweets" as they are called.
 The tangerines rolled pieces of bergamot, bitter orange peel, tiny unripe eggplants, unripe pistachios or figs, even fragrant citrus blossoms and the petals of pink roses are cooked in syrup and served on small glass plates, as a gesture of welcome by locals who have interesting recipes to share.

-The land of architectural variety
+The island of architectural variety

 In Kambos, the area that lies south of the town of Chios, you will see an extraordinary architectural style: impressive villas and townhomes that were the homes of the Genoese and the Greek entry, built in the middle of well-watered fertile grounds.
 Here, you will get a glimpse of the glorious past of the island, described by foreign travelers who described the way of life that the Chians enjoyed during the 16th and 17th century.
 Built mainly with the bright ochre and brick red stone from Thymiana, the neighboring village, the villas of Kambos have vast gardens and cisterns decorated with white marble columns and reliefs.
 There are also large “Mangano” - water wheels powered by mules that used to bring water up from the wells.
 The impressive arched gates have the Genoese coat of arms and the courtyards are paved with black and white pebbles that create interesting decorative mosaics.